kevinolega/callcentertrainingtips/_posts/2018-10-09-answering-surveys.md

 If my hands are full, I won't help.

-If I have a free hand, Ill offer help.
+If I have a free hand, I'll offer help.

 That's how things work.

-I still feel guilty whenever I can't because I grew up admiring super heroes but this is reality.
+I still feel guilty whenever I can't because I grew up admiring superheroes but this is a reality.

 Those stories are what we aspire to be.

-However the range of our influence is limited compared to our ideals despite our efforts to expand ourselves.
+However, the range of our influence is limited compared to our ideals despite our efforts to expand ourselves.

 **6.)
 How do you see yourself in 5 yrs from now?**